RSginer/react-movie-binge-list/mybingelist/README.md

 - GraphQL: (`http://localhost:4000/graphql`)[http://localhost:4000/graphql]

 Creates a docker image with the app bundles inside a NGINX server runing and starts GraphQL server (I pushed to [my dockerhub](https://cloud.docker.com/u/rsginer/repository/docker/rsginer/codingventures-movie-service) the version 0.2.0 of [movie-service](https://github.com/keremk/movie-service) because in the version 0.3.0 mutations are not working)

+In the project directory, you can run also the following commands:

 ### `npm start` (dev mode)